 - Cut your banana peels lengthwise into 1/4-inch strips.
 Arrange the strips on a cookie sheet so they are not touching or overlapping.

-- When they've cooled, use a coffee grinder to grind them into a powder.
+- When they've cooled, use a coffee grinder or food processor to grind them into a powder.

 - Sprinkle the powder around your plants to fertilize them.

 Fermenting your banana peels is a good way to give your plants a boost, but it can be tricky.
 The process takes several days, and if it goes wrong, it will produce a moldy mess that you can't use.
 It costs nothing to give it a try, however, and the resulting fertilizer is excellent for flowering plants, including roses (Rosa spp.).